Rabbit-Town-Software/.github/profile/README.md

 ## Who We Are

-**Rabbit Town Software** is a tiny, independent software group focused on:
+**Rabbit Town Software** is an independent software group focused on making open source software taht doesn't sacrifice morality for usability.
-- Privacy-respecting apps
-- Game engines
-- Simple utilities that do one thing well

-We believe good software doesn't need bloat, surveillance, or friction.
-Our work is open-source, GPL-licensed, and designed to serve people — not our pockets.

 ## Contact

-We love hearing from other indie devs, artists, and tinkerers.
+We would love to hear from you!
 Questions?
 Ideas?
 Bug reports?

 → [support@rabbittownsoftware.com](mailto:support@rabbittownsoftware.com)